gbd77rc/esp32-iot-x509/docs/DeviceConfigSetup.md

 ## LED Information Section

     "ledInfo": {
-        "enabled": true,
+        "brightness": 100,
-        "sensors": 25,
+        "wifi": 25,
         "cloud": 26,
         "power": 27
     }

 The LED's will show the user what the device is doing or is active.
+The `brightness` is a percentage value.
+0 is off and 100 is fully bright.

 The configuration is for the pin numbers that control which LED's is for which function.

-The `enabled` flag can set via the cloud Shadow/Device Twin setting.
-It will automatically switch LED's on or off when set.
+The `brightness` flag can set via the cloud Shadow/Device Twin setting.
+It will automatically dim the LED's when set.
 The pin values, once set should never need changing.

 ## GPS Information Section